comp523/ITVS/index.md

  - Mysterio has joined the project for the year and has been assigned to assist Jason with a portion of the data collection.
 Mysterio is not very computer savvy, and Jason has other responsibilites besides training.
 Mysterio needs a comprehensive manual describing all the tools Jason needs her to use.

 # Personas

-*Jason*: Mid level management for the ITVS project.
+**Jason**: Project manager for the ITVS project.
 Jason is in charge of coordinating the more technical aspects of ITVS data processing.
 As such, he needs a thorough understanding of how to use every aspect of every tool, as well as the basic principles the tools are employing.
 Jason must be capable of performing every step in the process himself.
 Jason also needs the ability to train newcomers (Mysterio) to the project in order to delegate steps in the data processing pipeline.

-*Dmitriy*: Staffer responsible for maintaining our tools long term.
+**Dmitriy**: Staffer responsible for maintaining our tools long term.
 In addition to being able to use our tools, Dmitriy needs a complete understanding of the inner workings of our product to be able to modify and update them as necessary.
 Dmitriy will be involved in our design process so that he is fully up to date with our project at the end of the semester.
 Dmitriy needs comprehensive documentation for as much functionality as possible, as well as any design decisions we make.

-*Mysterio*: Anyone who uses our tools.
-Mysterio will be a person subbordinate to Jason who will take at least partial responsibility for using some component of our tools.
+**Mysterio**: Anyone who uses our tools.
+Mysterio will be a person subordinate to Jason who will take at least partial responsibility for using some component of our tools.
 Mysterio is assumed to have basic computing experience.
 Mysterio will be replacing Jason, and so Jason is assumed to be present for basic training and allocation of responsibilities.
 For any further questions, Mysterio needs a basic user manual that describes the function of all of our tools.
 Mysterio is not concerned with the implementation of our tools.

 # Platform Analysis and Selection